rakshith077-bn/PEFT/README.md

 This script allows CSCI-525.10 students to utilize a pre-trained PEFT model with their dataset by running a few simple commands.
 - This was developed with an aim to demonstrate parameter-efficient fine-tuning of a Vision Transformer (ViT) model using **LoRA (Low-Rank Adaptation)** for image classification.
 - I've currently fine-tuned the `google/vit-base-patch16-224` model to classify a custom image dataset efficiently, making it suitable for resource-constrained environments.
 Highly recomend GPU training for Advanced Phase 3.
+- Save embeddings to a csv file, using the feature extraction method.

 ## Getting Started
 ### Prerequisites